-Omnichannel is a way through which customers can shop across different platforms, such as buying online and picking up in physical stores.
-With the shift to online platforms and the increased usage of mobile devices, this type of shopping experience has become more popular.
-This article will provide you with the most important steps to create a seamless omnichannel retailing experience.
+Omnichannel is a way customers can shop across different platforms, such as buying online and picking up in physical stores.
+With the shift to online platforms and the increased usage of mobile devices, this shopping experience has become more popular.
+This article will provide essential steps to create a seamless omnichannel retailing experience.

 Steps to create the omnichannel retailing experience

 Start things separate

 First, you should start with a physical store and an online platform separately.
 Building from the ground up is always more sustainable than starting from the top.